karthikscale3/ctx-zip/README.md

 ---

-### Technique 2: Progressive Tool Discovery (MCP Sandbox Explorer)
+### Technique 2: Progressive Tool Discovery & Code Generation

-**What it does**: Transforms MCP tool definitions into a discoverable file system in a sandbox, enabling agents to explore and use tools on-demand instead of loading all definitions upfront.
+**What it does**: Transforms both MCP tools and standard AI SDK tools into inspectable source code inside a sandbox, enabling agents to explore tool implementations on-demand instead of loading all definitions upfront.

 **How it works**:
-1. Connects to MCP servers and fetches tool definitions
-2. Converts JSON Schema to TypeScript modules with JSDoc documentation
+1. **For MCP tools**: Connects to MCP servers, fetches tool definitions, and converts JSON Schema to TypeScript modules
+2. **For AI SDK tools**: Extracts tool code, schema, and metadata from in-process tool definitions
-3. Generates a file system in a sandbox (Vercel, E2B, or Local)
+3. Generates a file system in a sandbox (Vercel, E2B, or Local) with full source code
 4. Provides exploration tools (ls, cat, grep, find) for progressive discovery
 5. Enables code execution in the sandbox, letting agents compose multiple tool calls and process data before returning results

 **The Problem It Solves**:

-Traditional MCP integration loads all tool definitions upfront.
-With hundreds or thousands of tools across multiple servers:
+Traditional tool integration loads all definitions upfront.
+With hundreds or thousands of tools:
 - Tool schemas consume hundreds of thousands of tokens before your prompt
 - Every tool definition passes through the model context
 - Intermediate tool results bloat the conversation
 - Costs and latency increase dramatically
+- Agents can't inspect tool implementations to understand behavior

 **The Solution**: